solids4foam/solid-benchmarks/elastoPlasticity/cooksMembrane/README.md

 ---

-Author: Ivan Batistić, 07/2023
+Prepared by Ivan Batistić

 ---

 ## Case overview

 Cook's membrane is a well-known bending-dominated benchmark case used both in linear and non-linear analysis.
 The tapered panel (trapezoid) is fixed on one side and subjected to uniform shear traction on the opposite side.
-The prescribed shear traction is $\tau = 312500$ Pa.
-The vertices of the trapezoid (in mm) are (0, 0), (48, 44), (48, 60),  and (0, 44).
-Membrane geometry is shown in the figure below.
+The prescribed shear traction is $\tau =$ 312500 Pa.
+The vertices of the trapezoid (in mm) are (0, 0), (48, 44), (48, 60),  and (0, 44), as shown in Figure 1.
 Gravitation effects are neglected, there are no body forces and the problem is solved as 2D using plane strain assumption.
 The problem is solved as static, using 30 equally-sized loading increments.

 The material is considered elasto-plastic, with the following property values: Young's modulus $E = 206.9$ MPa, Poisson's ratio $\nu=0.29$, initial yield stress $\sigma_Y = 0.45$ MPa and the hardening parameters $\sigma_{\infty} = 0.715$ MPa, $\delta = 16.93$, $H = 0.12924$ MPa.
-The strain hardening function is the one presented in [1]:
+The strain hardening function is the one presented in [[1]]((https://onlinelibrary.wiley.com/doi/10.1002/nme.1620330705)):
 $$
 \sigma_y = \sigma_Y + (\sigma_{\infty} - \sigma_Y)(1-\text{exp}(-\delta\varepsilon_p)) + H\varepsilon_p.
 $$